-Excelsior Program Highlights
+Beacon Program Highlights

-The Suffolk County Community College Excelsior Program is a concurrent enrollment program that provides high school junior and senior students the opportunity to take Suffolk's courses at their high school during their regular school hours, while simultaneously working toward high school graduation.
+Suffolk County Community College Beacon Program is a concurrent enrollment program that provides high school junior and senior students the opportunity to take Suffolk's courses at their high school during their regular school hours, while simultaneously working toward high school graduation.
 The courses are taught by high school teachers who have been approved to teach the college courses at the high school.

 Jump starting a student’s college career enhances their college admissions application and minimizes time required to complete a college degree; affording more time for internships, dual majors, minors and/or study abroad.
-Enrollment in a course offered through the Excelsior Program generates an official college academic transcript for each student.
+Enrollment in a course offered through the Beacon Program generates an official college academic transcript for each student.
 The college credits earned can be applied towards a degree at Suffolk or can be transferred to many other colleges and universities.
 Acceptance of credits for college-level courses is determined by the receiving college or university.
-Excelsior Program courses are offered at a special reduced tuition rate with no additional college fees applied.
+Beacon Program courses are offered at a special reduced tuition rate with no additional college fees applied.

 The decision to enroll in challenging college level courses and initiate a college transcript while still in high school is an important step.
-Use the links at the left to navigate the website and find answers to questions about Suffolk's Excelsior Program.
+Use the links at the left to navigate the website and find answers to questions about Suffolk's Beacon Program.